Great Expectations: The 5 Best Bookstore POS Software & Inventory Tools

 - Shopify POS: Best for nearly any sized bookstore, but particularly those with an online presence.

-- KORONA CLOUD POS: Best for booksellers that need an affordable and simple point of sale system that is highly scalable.
+- KORONA POS: Best for booksellers that need an affordable and simple point of sale system that is highly scalable.